Pra-cs/JoshTalk_API-Development/README.md

-API Development in Django/Python - For Josh Talks
+API Development in Django/Python - For Josh Talks By- PRABHAT

 Task is to design and implement a set of APIs for a task management app using Django & Django Rest Framework that allows users to create tasks, assign tasks to users, and retrieve